georgewilli/rabbit-tech-challenge/README.md

 ### Details:
 **- SQL Query:** The query retrieves the top 10 most ordered products based on the frequency of orders.
-Performance Optimization: By directly querying the database using raw SQL, the system bypasses the overhead of complex ORM queries, leading to faster data retrieval times, especially when working with large datasets.
+**- Performance Optimization:** By directly querying the database using raw SQL, the system bypasses the overhead of complex ORM queries, leading to faster data retrieval times, especially when working with large datasets.

 ### Implementation